andrevasquez/feudal-japan/README.md

      King’s land and also offer support to the kings in wars
  -  Barons offer fealty and homage to the King
  -  Peasants work and produce wealth
+ - **Not that effective as peasants had to revolt for freedom and rights**

 ### Who was the most influential person in both feudal Japanese and medieval Europe and how did they change the social hierarchy and how did this contribute to effective control of the people?